Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 #### Public facing

-Now, this is the first time I'm dpeloying a public facing interface.
+Now, this is the first time I'm deploying a public facing interface.
 There are two options.
 I could use a LoadBalancer, because this API will be under heavy load.
 And if this would be deployed anywhere in production, than it should be a LoadBalancer.
-I'm doing local this locally though so something called a `NodePort` is enough.
+I'm doing this locally though so something called a `NodePort` is enough.
 A `NodePort` simply opens a forwarded port for a service.
 If not specified, it will assign a random port on the host between 30000-32767.
 But it can also be configured to be a specific port, using `nodePort` in the yaml.
 For now, I'm just leaving it at default.

 For further information check out the node port documentation located here: [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).